zander-apalit/zander-apalit.github.io/readme.md

 2. A Github account.
 [Create an account here if you don't have one.](https://github.com/)

 ### INSTRUCTIONS
+##### 1. Fork the Jekyll Now repository to your own Github repository
+When you fork a repository in Github, you create a copy of it in your own repository.
+You can then make edits without affecting the original page.
+You will be forking the Jekyll Now page, which is a Jekyll website template hosted on Github pages.
+By copying this repository, you can take advantage of the Jekyll template without having to learn Jekyll.
+1. Navigate to the [Jekyll Now](https://github.com/barryclark/jekyll-now) repository.
+2. Click on the **``Fork``** button in the top right corner.
+3. Rename the repository to "**your-github-name-here**.github.io".
+It is important that you type your Github account name exactly.
+You should now have a Jekyll template hosted on your own Github page.
+For the next step, navigate to your profile and click on the repository that you have just created.

+##### 2. Adjust your repository settings
+Before you configure your website, you'll have to adjust some settings.
+1. Navigate to your website repository.
+2. Click on the ``Settings`` button in the top middle of the page.
+3. Click on the ``Pages`` section, found on the left under ``Code and automation``.
+4. In the ``Branch`` section, adjust the dropdown box to **master**.
+5. Click on the save button beside the dropdown box.
+Your website is now ready for configuration~

+##### 3. Configure your website
+In this step, you'll adjust the appearance of your website to your liking.
+1. Navigate to your website repository.
+2. Click on the ``_config.yml`` file.
+This file is where you'll adjust various sections of your website.
+3. Configure this file to your liking.
+Fields such as the website title, description, and social media links can be edited.
+Additional instructions are located within the file.

+##### 4. Upload your resume to your website
+Finally, it's time to upload your resume to your website.
+1. Prepare your resume Markdown file so that it's ready for copying.
+2. Navigate to your website repository
+3. Click on the **``index.html``** file.
+This file constructs the landing page for your website.
+4. Delete the all the contents of this file that are below this block:

 ### MORE RESOURCES
 Some helpful resources related to resume hosting on Jekyll: